grace-mao23/CMafia/README.md

 Waiting for Nurse...
 ```
 - Detective will get to choose to investigate one person.
 The person must be a player that is playing right now, or else they will be prompted to choose again.
 Likewise with mafia, if there are more than one detective, then only one detective gets to pick per round.
+It is possible to investigate yourself, but that is kind of stupid.
 ```
 Waiting for Mafia...